IvanYeung0610/Plants-vs-Ants/README.md

 5/23

 Joshua Liu:
 I created the Sprite class and the Sun class.
-I tested them.
+They are tested.

 Ivan Yeung:
 I created the Button class, PlantButton class, the Level class, and the LevelManager class.
 I also tested all classes other than the Level Manager